wix-incubator/react-templates/README.md

 ```

 ## rt-props
 rt-props is used to inject properties into an element programmatically.
 It will merge the properties with the properties received in the template.
-This option allows you to build properties based on some app logic and pass them to the template.
+This option allows you to build properties based on external logic and pass them to the template.
 It is also useful when passing properties set on the component to an element within the template.
 The expected value of this attribute is an expression returning an object.
-The keys will be the properties, and the values will be the property values.
+The keys will be the property name, and the values will be the property values.

 ###### Sample:
 ```html